 In this article, we consider a specific aspect of conversation - turn taking - and how the tight processing constraints it entails may lead to the selection of specific grammatical structures within a cultural evolution framework.
 While the work is preliminary, we hope to demonstrate the possibility and promise of linking domains that are not usually considered together: language structure, conversation, cognition and cultural evolution.

+The paper is organized as follows.
+First, we review the literature on turn taking and how it links to processing in conversation.
+Section 2 includes a brief review of the literature on the typological distribution of word orders.
+Section 3 outlines a computational model of the cultural evolution of word order under pressures from turn taking.
+Section 4 shows the results of the model and section 5 discusses them.
+We leave the relationship between our approach and others until the end when our position is clearer.

 1.1 A cognitive pressure derived from turn taking